How to Naturally Repel Mosquitoes

 This can potentially be problematic.
 Throughout history, mosquitoes have developed a bad rep for being carriers of several serious illnesses, including:

-Cinnamon essential oil.
-Research is still being done on the topic, but cinnamon oils has been found, in one study, to be more effective in repelling insects than your regular drugstore mosquito repellent.
+- Cinnamon essential oil.
+Research is still being done on the topic, but cinnamon oils have been found, in one study, to be more effective in repelling insects than your regular drugstore mosquito repellent.
 It is also safe, delicious, and smells wonderful.

 Before you go outside this summer, slather on some oils or swallow some B-Vitamins and garlic supplements.